mattpainter701/pcap_parser/readme.md

 - Tracks TCP and UDP ports for each IP address
 - Identifies message types in packet data
 - Generates detailed CSV reports with device information
-- Works with PyShark (built on top of TShark)

 ## Requirements
 - Python 3.x
 - PyShark library